-- Inquiry Inquiring of management and others within the service organization who, in the service auditor's judgment, may have relevant information. - Observation Observing operations and inspecting documents, reports, and printed and electronic records of transaction processing. - Inspection Involves examining records or documents, whether in paper form or electronic form. - Reperformance Involves the independent execution of procedures or controls that were originally performed as part of the entity's internal control.
+- Inquiry Inquiring of management and others within the service organization who, in the service auditor's judgment, may have relevant information. - Observation Observing operations and inspecting documents, reports, and printed and electronic records of transaction processing. - Inspection Examining records or documents, whether in paper form or electronic form. - Reperformance Independently executing procedures or controls that were originally performed as part of the service organization's internal control.

-In addition, as required by paragraph .35 of Attestation Standards - Clarification and Recodification (AT-C) section 205, Examination Engagements (American Institute of Certified Public Accountants (AICPA), Professional Standards), and paragraph .30 of AT-C section 320, when using information produced (or provided) by the service organization, we evaluated whether the information was sufficiently reliable for our purposes by obtaining evidence about the accuracy and completeness of such information and evaluating whether the information was sufficiently precise and detailed for our purposes.
+In addition, as required by paragraph .36 of Attestation Standards - Clarification and Recodification (AT-C) section 205, Assertion Based Examination Engagements (American Institute of Certified Public Accountants, Professional Standards), and paragraph .30 of AT-C section 320, when using information produced (or provided) by the service organization, we evaluated whether the information was sufficiently reliable for our purposes by obtaining evidence about the accuracy and completeness of such information and evaluating whether the information was sufficiently precise and detailed for our purposes.
 Procedures used included: